CKalitin/ckalitin.github.io/_posts/2025-10-05-analog-bms-project.md

 The PCB is obviously functional and looks very beautiful.
 The silkscreen doesn't have the highest resolution, but this is a function of me using very small text.
 They threw in a free stencil as well, the nice kind that's as big as a picture frame.
 They did only give enough credits to get the slowest shipping option for free, so they saved ~$5 on shipping on my behalf at the expense of 1.5 weeks.

 PCBWay is obviously one of the big PCB manufacturers so the product is as expected.
-No real differentiating factors from JLCPCB or really anyone else.
-But they do give you free PCBs if you ask!!!
+The differentiating factor is they do give you free PCBs if you ask!!!
 That's a very important differentiating factor.

 ![Image](/assets/images/analog-bms-project/reflow.jpg){:height="300"}